elainaaa-saraaa/fpga_elevator_controller/README.md

 📌 Overview

-This project implements a single-user elevator controller for a 3-floor building using Verilog HDL.
-The elevator serves:

--Floor 0 (Idle Floor)
--Floor 1
--Floor 2

-The system follows realistic elevator behavior:

-Accepts inside (cabin) and outside (hall) button requests

-Moves to the requested floor

-Opens doors for a fixed duration

-Automatically returns to Floor 0 after dropping the passenger
+This project implements a single-user elevator controller for a three-floor building using Verilog HDL.
+The elevator services Floor 0, which acts as the idle floor, along with Floor 1 and Floor 2.
+The system is designed to mimic realistic elevator behavior by accepting both inside (cabin) and outside (hall) button requests, moving to the requested destination floor, opening the doors for a fixed duration, and automatically returning to Floor 0 after the passenger is dropped off.

-The design is based on a Finite State Machine (FSM) and uses counters to model:
+The overall control logic is based on a Finite State Machine (FSM).
+Counters are used to model the time taken to travel between floors as well as the duration for which the doors remain open.

-Travel time

-Door open time

 🏢 Floor & Button Configuration
-Outside (Hall) Buttons
-Floor	Buttons Available
-Floor 0	UP
-Floor 1	UP, DOWN
-Floor 2	DOWN
-Inside (Cabin) Buttons

-Floor 0

-Floor 1

-Floor 2

-Only one request is handled at a time, reflecting the single-user assumption.
+The building consists of three floors with a predefined set of hall buttons.
+Floor 0 is equipped only with an UP button, as it is the lowest and idle floor.
+Floor 1 contains both UP and DOWN buttons, allowing calls in either direction, while Floor 2, being the topmost floor, is provided only with a DOWN button.

+Inside the elevator cabin, floor selection buttons are available for Floor 0, Floor 1, and Floor 2.
+The system is designed to handle only one request at a time, which reflects the single-user assumption and simplifies control logic.

 ⚙️ Functional Behavior

-Elevator idles at Floor 0

-A request is made via:

-Inside cabin button OR

-Outside hall button

-Elevator moves up or down to the requested floor

-Doors open for a fixed duration

-After servicing the request, the elevator returns to Floor 0

-Elevator re-enters the IDLE state
+Under normal operation, the elevator remains idle at Floor 0.
+When a request is made, either from inside the cabin or from an outside hall button, the controller determines the direction of movement and drives the elevator upward or downward accordingly.
+Upon reaching the requested floor, the doors are opened for a fixed duration to allow passenger movement.
+Once the request has been serviced, the elevator automatically returns to Floor 0 and re-enters the idle state, ready to accept the next request.

 🧠 Design Architecture

-The elevator does not use physical sensors.
-Instead:

-Travel time between floors is modeled using counters

-Door open time is also counter-based

-These values are parameterized and can be adjusted easily:
+The elevator system does not rely on physical position sensors.
+Instead, movement between floors is modeled using counters that represent travel time, and door operation is similarly controlled using a counter-based timing mechanism.
+These timing parameters are configurable and can be easily adjusted to suit different clock frequencies or simulation requirements, as shown below:

 parameter CLK_FREQ_HZ     = 50_000_000;
 parameter TRAVEL_TIME_MS  = 2000;
 parameter DOOR_OPEN_MS    = 1500;

 🧪 Testbench

-A dedicated testbench is included to simulate:

-Selecting floors from inside the elevator

-Calling the elevator from Floor 1

-Automatic return to Floor 0

-Simulation outputs can be viewed using GTKWave via the generated .vcd file.
+A dedicated testbench accompanies the design to verify correct functionality.
+The testbench simulates scenarios such as selecting destination floors from inside the elevator, calling the elevator from Floor 1, and observing the automatic return to Floor 0 after servicing a request.
+Simulation results are captured in a .vcd file, which can be viewed using GTKWave for waveform analysis.

 🚧 Assumptions & Limitations

-Single user only (no request queue)

-No emergency handling

-No door obstruction logic

-No button debouncing (assumed ideal inputs)

-No floor sensors (time-based movement only)
+The design assumes the presence of only a single user at any given time, and therefore does not implement request queuing or prioritization.
+Emergency handling, door obstruction detection, and button debouncing are not included, with all inputs assumed to be ideal.
+Additionally, the system operates without physical floor sensors and relies solely on time-based movement modeling.

 🔮 Possible Extensions

-Multi-request queue

-Priority scheduling

-Emergency stop

-Door obstruction detection

-Floor sensors instead of timers

-Seven-segment floor display
+The current design can be extended to support multiple queued requests, priority-based scheduling, emergency stop functionality, and door obstruction detection.
+Further enhancements may include the use of floor sensors instead of timing-based movement and the integration of a seven-segment display to indicate the current floor.